virtualansoftware/tutorials/docs/Idaiserver.md

 3. You will get a Gherkin feature file with all scenarios, steps and testdata for your API.

 ## What it does
-Idaiserver executes REST API contract tests based on a Postman collection.
+Idaiserver executes REST API contract tests based on a Virtualan Collection/Postman collection.

-You upload the Postman collection with APIs and their testdata (the contract).
+You upload the Virtualan Collection/Postman collection with APIs and their testdata (the contract).
 You define the URL which shall be tested (the API implementation).
 You will get a full Cucumber test report along with a Gherkin feature file of that test execution.

 ### Contract test
-That Postman collection is essential and basis for the entire test.
+That Virtualan Collection/Postman collection is essential and basis for the entire test.
 It is your definition of the API contract.
-If you have an OAS3 specification, it is recommended to import that into Postman and use that collection for the test.
+If you have an OAS3 specification, it is recommended to import that into Virtualan Collection/Postman and use that collection for the test.
-Idaithalam will execute API requests as defined in the Postman collection.
+Idaithalam will execute API requests as defined in the Virtualan Collection/Postman collection.
 You define the server url against which the test will be executed.

 ### Collection example data